Deir Yassin massacre: Casualties and allegations of sexual violence

 Matthew Hogan writes that approximately two-thirds of the victims were women, children and elderly men.
-(Note: Hogan 2001, "About two-thirds of those killed were women, children, and men over 60") Hogan also stated that "The low number of Deir Yassin villager wounded (50-70) compared to the number killed (110-140), the reverse of ground combat's normal ratios, is also a noted trait of systematic killing."
-(Note: Matthew Hogan, The 1948 Massacre at Deir Yassin Revisited (2001) "About two-thirds of those killed were women, children, and men over 60, most executed by gunfire, along with grenades and knives.
-The casualty figures confirm deliberate massacre as they are profoundly atypical for combat-incident deaths [...]
-The low number of Deir Yassin villager wounded (50-70) compared to the number killed (110-140), the reverse of ground combat's normal ratios, is also a noted trait of systematic killing.")
+(Note: Hogan 2001, "About two-thirds of those killed were women, children, and men over 60") Hogan also stated that "The low number of Deir Yassin villager wounded (50-70) compared to the number killed (110-140), the reverse of ground combat's normal ratios, is also a noted trait of systematic killing".

 For many decades the number of victims was believed to be around 250.
 Historian Ilan Pappé in The Ethnic Cleansing of Palestine (2006) writes that:

 "Contemporary accounts put the number of victims of the Deir Yassin massacre at 254, a figure endorsed at the time by the Jewish Agency, a Red Cross official, The New York Times, and Dr Hussein al-Khalidi, spokesperson for the Jerusalem-based Arab Higher Committee.
 It is likely this figure was deliberately inflated in order to sow fear among the Palestinians and thereby panic them into a mass exodus."